iGolchin/basicUserManagement-Flask/README.md

 - Creating subdirectories and file management
 - Saving Email addresses and getting ready for V1.4 :))

+Note: before using this web application remember to install Python 3.5 and Flask, Flask-Mail using pip.

 This web application is licensed under GNU GENERAL PUBLIC LICENSE (GPL) for the good of web development See ./LICENSE